lammps/lammps/doc/src/read_data.rst

 The units for these quantities depend on the unit style; see the :doc:`units <units>` command for details.

-For 2d simulations specify z as 0.0, or a value within the *zlo zhi* setting in the data file header.
+For 2d simulations, z must be specified as 0.0.
+If the data file is created by another program, then z values for a 2d simulation can be within epsilon of 0.0, and LAMMPS will force them to zero.

 The atom-ID is used to identify the atom throughout the simulation and in dump files.
 Normally, it is a unique value from 1 to Natoms for